Domain Generalization for Medical Image Analysis: A Review: Methods

 \section{Methods}

-In this section, we review and explain a series of domain generalization methods for medical imaging.
-We employ a bottom-up approach and categorize the methods into data-level, feature-level, model-level, and analysis-level domain generalization methods (see Fig.~\ref{fig:topology}).
-Readers are referred to Appendix~\ref{app:summary} in the Supplementary for a summary of literature.
+In this section, we review and explain a series of DG methods for medical imaging.
+We employ a bottom-up approach and categorize the methods into data-level, feature-level, model-level, and analysis-level DG methods (see Fig.~\ref{fig:topology}).
+Then, we explore some DG methods under extreme constraints (see $\S$\ref{sec:source-limted-DG}). \begin{itemize} \item \textbf{Data-level generalization} methods focus on manipulating and generating input data to facilitate learning generalizable representations. \item \textbf{Feature-level generalization} methods focus on extracting domain-invariant features from input images to improve the generalization performance of models.
+These methods often involve learning a shared feature representation across multiple domains by extracting domain-invariant features. \item \textbf{Model-level generalization} aims to improve DG in medical imaging by refining the learning process, model structure, or optimization techniques. \item \textbf{Analysis-level generalization} methods help users understand, explain, and interpret the decision-making process of machine learning models. \end{itemize} {\REV This categorization is inspired by the various stages of the \MIA pipeline, \ie, stages starting from data acquisition, image reconstruction, feature extraction, downstream task to analysis (see Fig.~\ref{fig:overview_pipeline}).
+Our aim is to provide researchers and practitioners a holistic view of how different approaches can be combined and applied throughout the \MIA pipeline.

-\begin{itemize} \item \textbf{Data-level generalization} methods focus on manipulating and generating input data to facilitate learning generalizable representations. \item \textbf{Feature-level generalization} methods focus on extracting domain-invariant features from input images to improve the generalization performance of models.
-These methods often involve learning a shared feature representation across multiple domains by extracting domain-invariant features. \item \textbf{Model-level generalization} aims to improve domain generalization in medical imaging by refining the learning process, model structure, or optimization techniques. \item \textbf{Analysis-level generalization} methods help users understand, explain, and interpret the decision-making process of machine learning models. \end{itemize}
+It is important to note that some DG techniques can be applied at multiple levels of the \MIA pipeline (see Table~\ref{tab:multiple-dg}).
+Augmentation at the data-level (\secref{sec:data-augmentation}) involves directly manipulating input images to increase data diversity, while feature-level augmentation (\secref{sec:feat_aug}) operates on extracted feature representations to expand the feature space.
+Adversarial techniques at the data-level (\secref{par:data-adversarial}) focus on generating challenging examples to improve robustness, whereas at the model-level (\secref{par:model-adversarial}) they aim to learn domain-invariant features through adversarial training.
+Contrastive learning at the feature-level (\secref{par:feature-contrastive}) encourages similar samples to have close representations while pushing dissimilar ones apart, while at the model-level (\secref{par:model-ssl}) it is used as a self-supervised pretraining strategy to learn generalizable representations.
+These multi-level applications of similar concepts highlight how DG techniques can be integrated throughout the pipeline, each tailored to address domain shift at different stages of processing.}